-In efforts to leverage open infrastructure, the ICOLC Strategies for Open Collaboration in Library Consortia Task Force—which includes PALNI Executive Director Kirsten Leonard—has released a report titled Strategies for Collaboration: Opportunities and Challenges to Build the Future We Need.
+In efforts to leverage open infrastructure, the International Coalition of Library Consortia (ICOLC) Strategies for Open Collaboration in Library Consortia Task Force—which includes PALNI Executive Director Kirsten Leonard—has released a report titled Strategies for Collaboration: Opportunities and Challenges to Build the Future We Need.

 Read the full report below, or by visiting the ICOLC website.

 Issue date 2022-09-15

 The ICOLC Strategies for Open Collaboration in Library Consortia Task Force was initially formed to develop strategies for consortia and libraries to interact with vendors and the open source community to address pricing, standards/interoperability, and access challenges.
 We were charged with developing a report that would:

 - Outline what libraries should do differently in their ongoing relationships with vendors and the open source community.

 - Suggest alternatives to the typical library/vendor model, especially open source/community-owned efforts that address the needs outlined in the report.

 - Articulate a broad vision for how these efforts tie together and provide a framework for libraries to support these projects.